 Bioregion: Mexican Dry & Coniferous Forests (NT28)

-The Balsas Screech-owl is a distinctive brown-eyed, relatively large screech owl is a near-endemic to the Balsas Dry Forests ecoregion, with the centre of its range around the Balsas River Basin.
-These distinctively striped owls take advantage of the deciduous dry forests canopy, which become much more accessible during the dry season when trees are nearly leafless.
-Although little is known about the species, it is presumed to feed on arthropods and other small mammals, lizards and birds.
-Their territorial calls are described as a “bouncing ball song” which gets progressively louder, making them among one of the most distinct nocturnal species in the Balsas dry forests.
+The Balsas Screech-owl is a distinctive brown-eyed, relatively large screech owl that is near-endemic to the Balsas Dry Forests ecoregion, with the center of its range around the Balsas River Basin.
+These distinctively striped owls take advantage of the deciduous dry forests canopy, which becomes much more accessible during the dry season when trees are nearly leafless.
+Although little is known about the species, it is presumed to feed on arthropods and other small mammals, lizards, and birds.
+Their territorial calls are described as a “bouncing ball song” that gets progressively louder, making them among one of the most distinct nocturnal species in the Balsas dry forests.

 The dominant flora species found here include palo mulato, fragrant bursera, and chupandia.
 Other species of trees such as pochote, Mexican logwood, morning glory, and feather bush are present as well.
 Cacti are also common elements of this community.
 The herbaceous stratum is poorly developed, but grass species such as sideoats grama, Rothrack grama, and Hilaria semplei can be found.

 The isolation of the Balsas Dry Forests from other forests of its kind has promoted extensive taxa diversification, resulting in a high number of endemic species.
 It is regarded as the main speciation zone for the tree genus Bursera, as a center for diversification and endemism of Leucaena, and the largest of the guaje rojo trees is found only in this habitat.